JonRoel/meetapp/README.md

 This is a serverless, progressive web application (PWA) with React using a test-driven development (TDD) technique.
 The application uses the Google Calendar API to fetch upcoming events.

+<h3>Scope</h3>
+This application pulls an event list from Google Calendars API.
+The events are filterable by city, visual data updates in 2 different charts, and allows you to set number of displayed events.
+The application is also a Progressive Web Application (PWA) allowing you to install it through a browser onto your device.

+The intended scope of this project was to learn various testing models.
+I started with Unit Testing, then Integration testing and finalized the functionality with User Acceptance and End-to-End Testing with Atatus.

+<h3>Technologies Used</h3>
+React
+Google Calendar API

+<h3>Dependencies</h3>
+"@testing-library/jest-dom": "^5.14.1",
+    testing-library/react
+    testing-library/user-event
+    atatus-spa
+    axios
+    bootstrap
+    moment
+    nprogress
+    react
+    react-bootstrap
+    react-dom
+    react-scripts
+    recharts
+    web-vitals
+    workbox-background-sync
+    workbox-broadcast-update
+    workbox-cacheable-response
+    workbox-core
+    workbox-expiration
+    workbox-google-analytics
+    workbox-navigation-preload
+    workbox-precaching
+    workbox-range-requests
+    workbox-routing
+    workbox-strategies
+    workbox-streams

 <h2>Project Brief</h2>

 User Stories for each feature and sceneries for each feature.